Pirate-Weather/pirateweather/docs/Blog/KongGatewayInfrastructure.md

-# Deploying Kong Gateway (OSS) in Production on AWS Using serverless Tools
+# Deploying Kong Gateway (OSS) in Production on AWS Using Serverless Tools
 ## You can bring a data scientist to a database, but you can’t make them an administrator

 Weather APIs can be intricate, dealing with a myriad of data flowing in and out.
 At  [Pirate Weather](https://pirateweather.net), my background in data processing equipped me to handle file operations with Python, but delving into the realm of cloud infrastructure was an entirely new challenge.
 While I am familiar enough with the command line and know the basics of AWS, I started this without experience in networking or databases, and frankly, I wasn't eager to learn.
 This meant that serverless tools were an ideal solution, letting me abstract away the infrastructure complexities and focus on actual building.